Lucy Sante – Maybe the People Would Be the Times

 order from Bookshop.org or Amazon.com

-In his new essay collection, Luc Sante pays homage to Patti Smith, Rene Ricard, Joe Brainard, David Wojnarowicz, and Georges Simenon; traces the history of tabloids; surveys the musical landscape that gave birth to the Beastie Boys; explores the back alleys of vernacular photography; sounds a threnody for the forgotten dead of New York City.
+In her second essay collection, Lucy Sante pays homage to Patti Smith, Rene Ricard, Joe Brainard, David Wojnarowicz, and Georges Simenon; traces the history of tabloids; surveys the musical landscape that gave birth to the Beastie Boys; explores the back alleys of vernacular photography; sounds a threnody for the forgotten dead of New York City.

 The glue holding the collection together is autobiography.
 Every item carries deep personal significance, and most are rooted in lived experience, in particular Sante’s youth on the Lower East Side of New York in the fertile 1970s and ’80s.
-He traces his deep engagement with music, his experience of the city, his progression as an artist and observer,
+She traces her deep engagement with music, her experience of the city, her progression as an artist and observer,